• IMAGE DU MONDE

 Description

-Dorsal spines (total): 7; Dorsal soft rays (total): 9; Anal spines: 1; Anal soft rays: 9; Pectoral rays: 18-19; Longitudinal scale series: 26-30; Scales on body ctenoid except abdomen and prepelvic area where cycloid; No scales on head or nape except for a few ventrally on nape extending a short distance anterior to gill opening; Gill opening ending at level of lower edge of pectoral fin base; body depth: 4.2-4.8 in SL; Head length: 3.2-3.4 in SL; Several longitudinal rows of papillae on cheek; Elongate and filamentous second and third dorsal spines: 3.4-4.0 in SL; Caudal fin rounded, a little shorter than head length; Pelvic fin united; Pelvic frenum present.
-Max. length: 18.0 cm SL.
-Depth range: 0 - 15 m.
+Dorsal spines (total): 7; Dorsal soft rays (total): 8-10 (usually: 9); Anal spine: 1; Anal soft rays: 9-10; Pectoral fin rays: 18-19; Longitudinal scale series: 26-33; Scales on body ctenoid except abdomen and prepelvic area where cycloid; No scales on head (cheek and opercle) or nape except for a few ventrally on nape extending a short distance anterior to gill opening; Gill opening ending at level of lower edge of pectoral fin base; Transverse rows of scales backwards: 10-12; Body depth: 4.2-4.8 in SL; Head length: 3.2-3.4 in SL; Several longitudinal rows of papillae on cheek; Longitudinal papillae on cheek in 7-9 rows, and papillae rows may be multiple.
+Elongate and filamentous second and third dorsal spines: 3.4-4.0 in SL; Caudal fin rounded, a little shorter than head length; Pelvic fin united; Pelvic frenum present.
+Max. length: 12.3 cm SL.
+Depth range: 1 - 30 m, usually: 1 - 15 m.

 Color